AdoDragicevic/adodragicevic.github.io/README.md

 https://adodragicevic.github.io/

 ### About
-Although my primary "go-to" technology is React.js, I believe the stack we use should serve the project.
+Although my primary "go-to" tech is TypeScript with React.js or Angular, I believe the stack we use should serve the project.
 For a website like this I went back to basics and did not want to add unnecessary complexity.

 ### Using
 * HTML5